RogueLikeJavaENS/RogueLike/TUTORIAL.md

 You can find this map on a Grave or a Chest but they are rare, or you can buy one at the merchant.<br>

 ## Traps
-The traps are here to complicate your movment in a room.<br>
+The traps are here to complicate your movement in a room.<br>

 ### Spike
 ![spike](https://user-images.githubusercontent.com/71182082/118399882-91d90780-b65f-11eb-86ae-c5188fe6e0fe.png)<br>
-You can walk on spike, but you're gonna be hurt.<br>
+You can walk on spike, but you're gonna get hurt.<br>

 ### Hole
 ![hole](https://user-images.githubusercontent.com/71182082/118399898-a4534100-b65f-11eb-8b15-0d8b81abd409.png)<br>
-When you walk in a hole you are teleport in the start room of the floor.
+When you walk in a hole you are teleported in the start room of the floor.
 The fall hurt you of course.<br>

 ## Other elements